solrak29/day_care_app/README.md

 # day_care_app
-This repo is day care app demo built as part of capstone project for javascript bootcamp.
+This repo is day care app demo built as part of project for javascript bootcamp.

 This app shall provide a feature to where a person can checkin to a day care and provide messaging with other parents (i.e. group chat) and teachers and the owner/admin.
 The app shall also provide a feature